 - Follow a consistent colour scheme that matches your app’s branding.

-- Keep layout designs simple, with a lot of white space to prevent things looking cluttered.
+- Keep layout designs simple, with a lot of white space to prevent things from looking cluttered.

 Final Thoughts